 Growing peppers isn't difficult.
 They crave sun and heat.
 Plan to plant your pepper patch in a spot that receives six to eight hours of sun daily.
 Soil should provide a nutrient-rich base that drains well.
-To create that ideal growing environment, fill containers with Miracle-Gro® Potting Mix.
-For in-ground planting beds, mix 3 inches of Miracle-Gro® Garden Soil for Vegetables and Herbs into the top 6 to 8 inches of soil.
-In raised beds, blend equal parts of garden soil and potting mix, or make it easy by using Miracle-Gro® Raised Bed Soil.
+To create that ideal growing environment, fill containers with aged-compost enriched Miracle-Gro® Performance Organics™ All Purpose Container Mix.
+For in-ground planting beds, mix 3 inches of Miracle-Gro® Performance Organics™ All Purpose In-Ground Soil (which also contains aged compost) into the top 6 to 8 inches of soil.
+In raised beds, blend equal parts of garden soil and potting mix, or make it easy by using 100 percent organic Miracle-Gro® Raised Bed Soil.

 Peppers are a warm-season crop that should go into the garden when soil and air have warmed, with nights steadily above 55 °F. Don't set plants out too early in spring.
 Wait until one to two weeks past your region's average last frost date.